Primary Navigation Mobile

 Quality is good overall.
 The cabin looks and feels well made.

-That said, material quality is still good for this class of car, with soft-touch materials used in many places and a general feeling of solidity.
-The vegan leather seats feel well upholstered and soft, and there are some welcome physical switches in the centre console, flanking the slightly bejewelled drive shifter also seen in the Seal electric car.
+The vegan leather seats feel well upholstered and soft and, praise be, there are some physical switches in the centre console, flanking the slightly bejewelled drive shifter also seen in the Seal electric car.

 Infotainment and tech